Mahesh-1503/JavaScript-In-40Days/Day-14/Error-Handling/selfLearning.md

-Perfect 👏 — here’s your **interactive self-learning workbook** version of **“JavaScript Error Handling — From Beginner to Expert.”**
+**“JavaScript Error Handling — From Beginner to Expert.”**

 It’s structured for _hands-on mastery_:
 ✅ Concepts → 🧠 Think → 💻 Try → ✍️ Reflect → ✅ Verify

-You can **print this** or **use it digitally** as a fill-in-the-blanks practice workbook.
-Everything is sequenced for _self-paced learning or guided classroom mentoring._

 ---